 - It represents the latest research to date.

 Darryl Benjamin is a sustainable food advocate, author, educator, and blogger.
-He believes education is the key to transforming the industrial food system into a sustainable, fair, accessible, and affordable paradigm.
+He believes education is the key to transforming the industrial food system into a sustainable, healthy, fair, accessible, and affordable paradigm.
 His workshops illuminate and sometimes startle as he presents a full picture of where our food comes from, how it’s manufactured or grown, and its impact on human, environmental, economic, and political arenas.